gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 - `tbot`: The Teleport binary that acts as aBot and generates credentials for consumption by client applications.
 - Bot instance: A single instance of `tbot` running on a host.

+This RFD proposes improvements to the management of fleets of Machine ID Bots.
+These improvements are mostly targetted at on-prem deployments, where the delegated join methods are not available.

+The improvements will focus on three points:

+- To allow multiple Bot instances to be associated with a single Bot when using the `token` join method.
+- To allow multiple Bot instances to be joined using a single join token when using the `token` join method.
+- Providing a way to track and monitor Bot instances.

 ## Why